postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 http://pricey-trilby.glitch.me/customer?id={{cust_id}}
 ```

 Postman will send whatever value you currently have stored for the `cust_id` variable when the request runs.
-If `cust_id` is currently `3`, the request will be sent to the following URL including query parameter:
+If `cust_id` is currently `3`, the request will be sent to the following URL including the query parameter:

 ```js
 http://pricey-trilby.glitch.me/customer?id=3